Vilnius Region under Lithuanian administration (1939–1940): Entry of Lithuanian troops into the Vilnius region

 Polish envoy in Kaunas Franciszek Charwat submitted a protest note on behalf of the Polish government.
 The Lithuanian side responded that Vilnius was and is an inseparable part of Lithuania, which Poland occupied since 1920.
-According to Polish military attaché Leon Mitkiewicz-Żołłtek, the Lithuanians' response was even harsher, they were to state that they did not recognize the Polish government in Paris and for them Poland ceased to exist.
+According to Polish military attaché Leon Mitkiewicz-Żołłtek, the Lithuanians' response was even harsher; they were to state that they did not recognize the Polish government in Paris, and for them, Poland ceased to exist.
 In response, Charwat left Lithuania, thus breaking off Polish-Lithuanian relations.
 Michał Römer (Mykolas Römeris), a Lithuanian specialist in international law and rector of University of Kaunas, argued that Lithuania had not violated Poland's sovereignty because it had taken over its capital peacefully, from the state under whose administration it was temporarily located.
 He argued that, from the Lithuanian point of view, Poland had never acquired the right to possess Vilnius, so in view of this, Lithuania remained neutral with respect to Poland.
-On October 18, 1939, the Polish government lodged a formal protest to the government of Lithuania and other countries with which it had diplomatic relations against Lithuania's takeover of Vilnius.
+On 18 October 1939, the Polish government lodged a formal protest to the government of Lithuania and other countries with which it had diplomatic relations against Lithuania's takeover of Vilnius.

-The Lithuanian public generally welcomed the news of the annexation of Vilnius with enthusiasm, and there were mass demonstrations in the streets of Kaunas.
-Left-leaning journalist Justas Paleckis gave a gratitude speech toward the Soviet Union, in which he demanded freedom for political prisoners and the resignation of President Smetona; for this he was sent to the Dimitravas forced labour camp.
+The Lithuanian public generally welcomed the news of the annexation of Vilnius with enthusiasm, and mass demonstrations took place in Kaunas.
+Left-leaning journalist Justas Paleckis gave a gratitude speech toward the Soviet Union, in which he demanded freedom for political prisoners and the resignation of President Smetona; for this, he was sent to the Dimitravas forced labor camp.
 However, most of the better politically oriented Lithuanian intelligentsia realized that this was only a prelude to the occupation of Lithuania by Soviet forces.

-Throughout the interwar period, official propaganda for the recapture of Vilnius built up an image of Vilnius as a country suffering poverty and backwardness under Polish rule; this impression was compounded by the ongoing hostilities.
-As a result, there were initiatives in Lithuania to send humanitarian aid to Vilnius, and an official proclamation issued on October 13 called for this.
+Throughout the interwar period, official propaganda for the recapture of Vilnius portrayed the city as a country suffering from poverty and backwardness under Polish rule; the ongoing hostilities compounded this impression.
+As a result, there were initiatives in Lithuania to send humanitarian aid to Vilnius, and an official proclamation issued on 13 October called for this.
 The director of the Kaunas State Theater, Antanas Juška, headed the Relief Committee for the Vilnius Country.

-On October 19, the Soviet Workers' Guard was disbanded.
-As early as October 22, Lithuanian flags appeared on buildings in Vilnius, and the first Lithuanian officials also arrived in the city and began forming a Lithuanian militia.
+On 19 October, the Soviet Workers' Guard was disbanded.
+As early as 22 October, Lithuanian flags appeared on buildings in Vilnius, and the first Lithuanian officials also arrived in the city and began forming a Lithuanian militia.
 Soviet units were leaving the city, carrying out looting.
 In addition, about 3,000 Jewish residents of the city were allowed to leave for the depths of the USSR - mainly those previously involved in the formation of the foundations of Soviet power.